Advising Frequently Asked Questions

 Who do I talk to if I’m interested in declaring a major?

-If you are considering one of the majors in SDS, see Connie Angermeier, PH 208A, for Decision Science (Last names G-Z) and Policy and Management and Lizzy Stoyle, PH 208G, for Behavioral Economics, Policy and Organizations and Decision Science (Last names A-F).
+If you are considering one of the majors in SDS, see Connie Angermeier, PH 208A, for Decision Science (additional majors and minors) and Policy and Management and Lizzy Stoyle, PH 208G, for Behavioral Economics, Policy and Organizations and Decision Science (primary majors).
 They will be able answer all your preliminary questions regarding your major of choice and direct you to other helpful resources.

 When can I declare a major?